LindaPetrini/money-flow/README.md

 # Money Flow

 Freelance budget allocator.
-When an invoice arrives, it tells you exactly where every euro goes -- so you never have to think about it in the moment.
+When an invoice arrives, it tells you exactly where every euro goes -- so you never have to think about it in the moment. (vibe-coded!)

 ![Dashboard](docs/dashboard.png)